baticho/treasure-hunt/README.md

-# Django REST API with React Frontend and PostgreSQL using Docker Compose
+# Django REST API with React Frontend

 This repository contains a Docker Compose configuration for a Django REST API with PostgreSQL.
 Below are the steps to start